Quickstart

 - Sampling Rate

-- As long as your PC specs allow, we recommend selecting a high rate (high-resolution setting) such as 192kHz.
+- This determines the "fineness" or resolution of the recorded sound.
+The larger the number, the higher the definition.
+As long as your PC specs allow, we recommend selecting a high rate (high-resolution setting) such as 192kHz.

 - Buffer Size / Buffer Optimization